January 10. Kazinform's timeline of major events

 EVENTS

-1992 – The Security Council of the Republic of Kazakhstan makes a decision to establish the Republican Guard.
-It is established on 16 March 1992 in accordance with the decree of the President of the Republic of Kazakhstan.
+1992 – The Kazakh Security Council takes a decision to establish the Republican Guard.

-1997 – Kazakhstan, Kyrgyzstan and Uzbekistan ink the Eternal Friendship Treaty in the Kyrgyz capital, Bishkek.
+1997 – Kazakhstan, Kyrgyzstan and Uzbekistan sign in Bishkek the Eternal Friendship Treaty.

-1999 – The first presidential alternative election takes place in Kazakhstan with Nursultan Nazarbayev earning 79.78% of votes.
+1999 – The first presidential contest takes place in Kazakhstan with Nursultan Nazarbayev winning 79.78% of votes.

-2011 – Two new postal stamps dated to the 7th Asian Winter Games.
-Astana - Alma-Ata are put into circulation in Uzbekistan.
+2011 – Two new postage stamps, special edition 7th Asian Winetr Games.
+Astana - Alma-Ata, are put into circulation in Uzbekistan.

 2017 – Permanent Representative of the Republic of Kazakhstan to the United Nations Kairat Umarov presents his credentials to United Nations Secretary-General António Guterres.

-2019 – The Kazakh State Women’s Teacher Training University gains ‘national’ status.
+2019 – Kazakh State Women’s Teacher’s Training University is assigned the status national.